-The PCC has mitigated its exposure to market risk in regards to interest expense by fixing the interest rate payable for the duration of its loans.
+The PCC mitigates its exposure to market risk in regards to interest expense by fixing the interest rate payable for the duration of its loans.
 The risk is therefore shifted to the risk on the movement of fair value that would arise when prevailing rates differ from contract rate payable.
 However, borrowings are not carried at fair value, so nominal gains or losses on fixed rate borrowing do not impact on the CIES.

 A 1% increase in interest rates would only have a material effect on the fair value of borrowings.
-It would reduce the liability by £2,524k.
+It would reduce the value by £4,600k.